jdugoudr/n-puzzle/README.md

  - their goal positions also are on this line
  - A is to the right of B, and the goal position of A is to the left of the goal position of B.

-For each line and column of the goal map, we look for tiles in conflict, and add a cost of 2 for each conflicting pair.
+For each line and column of the grid, we look for tiles in conflict, and add a cost of 2 for each conflicting pair.

 When 3 or more tiles are in linear conflict, we pick the tile involved in the most conflicts to move first.
 This way we can minimize the number of additional moves, and the heuristic stays admissible.